-As a LinkedIn member, you have no doubt come across people using LinkedIn automation tools, more often than not, very poorly.
+As a LinkedIn member, you have, no doubt, come across some people using LinkedIn automation tools very poorly.

-Many companies and individuals leverage their LinkedIn network for lead generation, sales, recruitment and a variety of other purposes.
+Many companies and individuals leverage their LinkedIn networks for lead generation, sales, recruitment and a variety of other purposes.

 In 2017, LinkedIn revealed it had passed half a billion users worldwide.
 That is a phenomenal figure, and that number continues to grow every day.

-The global reach and the extensive regional coverage for certain markets are just a couple of reasons it is so popular.
-I searched for Marketing Managers in California and LinkedIn had more than 1.5 million results.
-If I was a recruiter with a marketing role to fill, finding a way to tap into these contacts could be priceless.
+Its global reach and the extensive regional coverage in certain markets are just a couple of reasons it is so popular.
+My search for Marketing Managers in California netted more than 1.5 million results.
+If I were a recruiter with a marketing role to fill, finding a way to tap into these contacts could be priceless.

-But with such size, comes a familiar problem.
-I can’t send connection requests to hundreds of thousands of people.
-Even if just half of one percent of this list represented people I was interested in, that would still be 7,500 contacts.
+But with such size comes a familiar problem.
+I can’t send connection requests to these many people.
+Even if just 0.5% of this list represented people I were interested in, that would still be 7,500 contacts.

 This is why LinkedIn automation tools were created.
-These automation platforms, which are typically available as browser extensions, enable you to automate many everyday tasks that you as a user, would be doing on LinkedIn.
+These automation platforms, typically available as browser extensions, enable you to automate many everyday tasks you as a user would be doing on LinkedIn.

-In doing so, you can free up the time to spend on higher value activities, such as focusing on closing a sale.
+Automation frees you up so you can focus on higher value activities, such as closing a sale.

 Safe Usage of LinkedIn Automation Tools

-When used ‘correctly,’ LinkedIn automation tools deliver the upside of smarter lead generation without the downside risk of bans and exclusions on LinkedIn.
+When used correctly, LinkedIn automation tools deliver the upside of smarter lead generation without the downside of risking bans and restrictions on LinkedIn.

 But what is safe usage?
-My recommendation is to work out your LinkedIn Range (LR) and make sure you are not exceeding this.
-This is what you get if you take 3.5% to 5% of your total connections.
+My recommendation is to work out your LinkedIn Range (LR) and not exceed it.
+You get your LR by calculating 3.5-5% of your total connections.

 Note: For LinkedIn Sales Navigator users, the daily limit is 500 profile views per day.

 This should be viewed as the maximum you can do.
-In practice, many people will have far fewer connections, and their LR is going to be much smaller.
+In practice, many people will have far fewer connections, and their LR will be much smaller.

-If you don’t have a considerable amount of connections to start with, there is a useful technique called Compound Connection Growth (CGG).
-This simple process really works.
+If you don’t have a considerable number of connections to start with, employ a technique called Compound Connection Growth (CCG).
+This simple process works really well.

-Start by picking a figure to work towards that is in line with your LR.
-For someone with 2,000 connections, set your LinkedIn automation tool with the LR upper limit of 100 new connection requests each day.
+Start by picking a figure in line with your LR to work toward.
+If you have 2,000 connections, set your LinkedIn automation tool with the LR upper limit of 100 new connection requests each day.

-You can then also set the LinkedIn tool to just visit 100 profiles each day – without sending connection requests.
+You can then set the LinkedIn tool to visit only 100 profiles each day – without sending connection requests.
 We know that some of these contacts will naturally view your profile in return.
-If your LinkedIn profile is suitably optimized, then this will generate inbound connection requests to you, and as a rule of thumb, this might be up to 10-15% of the profiles that you visit.
-And the bonus here is that it doesn’t count as activity against your LR.
+If your LinkedIn profile is suitably optimized, this will generate inbound connection requests to you.
+As a rule of thumb, this might be up to 10-15% of the profiles you visit.
+The bonus here is it doesn’t count as activity against your LR.

-Alongside this, you need to be active on LinkedIn.
-This will include writing original content, liking and sharing posts, taking part in discussions and staying top of mind with your network.
-These all contribute to your interactions and could lead to inbound connection requests.
+In addition, you need to be active on LinkedIn.
+This includes writing original content, liking and sharing posts and taking part in discussions to stay top of mind with your network.
+All these activities constitute interactions and could lead to inbound connection requests.

-A Word of Caution: Working with LinkedIn is a dynamic situation and establishing your level of comfort with LinkedIn automation usage limits is likely to be a personal decision.
-If you have aggressive business and sales goals you may be tempted to push the limits, however, I’d advise you to be more cautious and always stay under the limits.
+A word of caution: Working with LinkedIn is a dynamic process, and establishing your level of comfort with LinkedIn automation usage limits is likely to be a personal decision.
+If you have aggressive business and sales goals, you may be tempted to push the limits.
+But I advise you to be more cautious, always staying under the limits.

-The threat of a permanent LinkedIn account restriction or ban has caused many users of LinkedIn automation tools to scale back on what they are doing.
+The threat of a permanent LinkedIn account restriction or ban has caused many users of LinkedIn automation tools to scale back on their activities.
 There was a swathe of scare stories about a LinkedIn update targeting one particular automation tool at the end of last year.

-But the reality is that LinkedIn is continually evolving.
-It needs to innovate and update their algorithms to make incremental improvements to address user feedback, which is one of the reasons behind its success.
+But the reality is LinkedIn is continually evolving.
+It needs to innovate and update its algorithms to make incremental improvements to address user feedback, which is one of the reasons behind its success.

-However, on the other side of the fence, companies that provide automation solutions for LinkedIn, see themselves in a virtual arms race.
-Every time there’s a new LinkedIn update, they scramble to find a workaround.
+On the other side of the fence are companies providing automation solutions for LinkedIn, who find themselves in a virtual arms race.
+Every time there’s a LinkedIn update, they scramble to find a workaround.

 And they usually do.
-It’s why the top three LinkedIn automation tools on the Chrome store have over 100,000 downloads between them.
+It’s why the top three LinkedIn automation tools in the Chrome Web Store have over 100,000 downloads among them.

-Having too many of these can act as a red flag to LinkedIn that you are attempting to contact people that you do not know.
-Periodically deleting old connection requests that you have sent that have not been accepted, will help keep you under the radar.
+Having too many of these can be a red flag to LinkedIn, indicating you are attempting to contact people you do not know.
+Periodically deleting old connection requests you have sent that have not been accepted will help you stay under the radar.